naninovel/docs/docs/en/guide/unlockable-items.md

 When there is at least one tip record in the `Tips.txt` managed text document, "TIPS" button will appear in the main menu and control panels, leading to the tips browser.

-To unlock a tip record, use [@unlock] and [@lock] to lock the record back followed by the tip ID (should always be preceded by `Tips/` prefix) in the naninovel scripts.
+To unlock a tip record, use [@unlock] and [@lock] to lock the record back followed by the tip ID (should always be preceded by `Tips/` prefix) in the scenario scripts.
 Eg, to unlock a `Tip1ID` tip record use:
 ```nani
 @unlock Tips/Tip1ID
 ```